International Admitted Students

 - All international students must participate the mandatory health screening test.

 - Following the health screening test, a TB test will be made required or optional for students depending on the the results of your health screening test.

-- If you do not complete the entire Health Screening Test process, a hold will placed from Hendrix Health Center preventing from future course registrations.
+- If you do not complete the entire Health Screening Test process, a hold will placed on your record preventing you from future course registrations.

 - For more information on the Health Screening Test, please visit MN Health Department website.

 Minnesota State University Moorhead is often named one of the coldest colleges in the country, but we just think that makes us cooler!
 Though we’re often recognized for our chilly winters, Fargo-Moorhead has four distinct seasons.

 Temperatures range widely throughout the year.
 The temperature during winter months (December, January, February) averages -12° C, but can drop to -30° C occasionally.
 Around 0.5 meters of snowfall during these months is typical.